-Handling persistent or aggressive complaints
+Handling persistent, vexatious or aggressive complaints

 Read about best practice for dealing with persistent or aggressive complaints.
 Find out how to use your complaints procedure to close a complaint and stop responding.